mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

  var loc = {'hostname' : 'broker.hivemq.com', 'port' : '8000' };
 ```
-In my Java code, I am using a line like this:
+When programming in Java, I would use a line like this:

 ```
 String broker  = "tcp://broker.hivemq.com:1883";
 ```

 Mosquito is fussy about the client ID.
-In the following line of code,
-I have used my Andrew ID.
-You should do that as well.
-In this way, we will
+In the following line of code, I have used my Andrew ID.
-not step on each other.

 ```
 client = new Paho.MQTT.Client(loc.hostname, Number(loc.port), 'mm6');
 ```

-### Optional notes on Installing Mosquito on a  PC
+### Optional notes on Installing Mosquito on a Windows machine

 Download mosquitto setup file from [here.](http://www.eclipse.org/downloads/download.php?file=/mosquitto/binary/win32/mosquitto-1.4.10-install-win32.exe)